OWASP/ASVS/4.0/en/0x17-V9-Communications.md

 | **9.1.2** | Verify using online or up to date TLS testing tools that only strong algorithms, ciphers, and protocols are enabled, with the strongest algorithms and ciphers set as preferred. | ✓ | ✓ | ✓ | 326 |
 | **9.1.3** | Verify that old versions of SSL and TLS protocols, algorithms, ciphers, and configuration are disabled, such as SSLv2, SSLv3, or TLS 1.0 and TLS 1.1.
 The latest version of TLS should be the preferred cipher suite. | ✓ | ✓ | ✓ | 326 |

-## V9.2 Server Communications Security Requirements
+## V9.2 Server Communications Security

 Server communications are more than just HTTP.
 Secure connections to and from other systems, such as monitoring systems, management tools, remote access and ssh, middleware, database, mainframes, partner or external source systems &mdash; must be in place.
 All of these must be encrypted to prevent "hard on the outside, trivially easy to intercept on the inside".